WHMHammer/468-final-project/README.md

 - Changed `X` from row-major to column-major and applied other methods for coalesced global memory access

+- Changed the batch sample selection mechanism to save the time from random number generator

 [Jiren Li](https://github.com/Li-Jiren)

+- Implemented the odd-even sort and tested some other parallel sorting algorithms

-- Unrolled the loops for the parallel merge sort
+- Unrolled the loops for the parallel merge sort (which was replaced by the later odd-even sort)

 ## Acknowledgement